ZhuoranCool/HelloGit/.ipynb_checkpoints/README-checkpoint.md

 ## Program Descriptions:

-Sophia: Takes user input for their name and height.
+Sophia: The program takes a user's input for their name and height.
 Their height is taken in feet and inches, converted to centimeters, and then printed out in a sentence with a greeting.